-In the case of a medical leave of absence, approval is required from the Habif Health and Wellness Center before a student will be permitted to take a medical leave of absence and return.
+In the case of a medical leave of absence (MLOA), approval is required from the Habif Health and Wellness Center before a student will be permitted to take a medical leave of absence and return.
+Additional policy information, MLOA request forms and MLOA reinstatement forms are available on the MLOA page of the Student Affairs website (https://students.wustl.edu/medical-leave-absence/).

 International students requesting a leave of absence must contact their Office for International Students and Scholars (OISS) advisor to discuss how the leave might affect their visa status.

 Students returning from a leave of absence must submit a written request stating their intention to enroll by April 15 for fall and November 15 for spring.
+Withdrawn students requesting readmission must submit a written request and an updated portfolio by the same deadlines.

 If a student decides to take a leave of absence without first having received approval, they will be considered withdrawn from Washington University.
-If a withdrawn student wishes to return within one year, they must submit an official request for readmission to the appropriate program chair.
+If a withdrawn student wishes to return within one year, they must submit an official request for readmission to the appropriate program chair/director.
 Students who are withdrawn from the university for longer than one year must submit an updated portfolio to be reconsidered for admission.